FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 Chapter 5 — Participation Overview

 You can participate in the IIC Program at any time.
 However, since we process most refunds during the first three months of the calendar year, your agency will benefit most by following FTB 2646, IIC Program Yearly Time Line.
-A description of the steps in the time line are as follows:
+The steps in the time line are outlined below:

 - Request to Participate